kubeflow/website/content/en/docs/external-add-ons/kserve/webapp.md

         - cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account
   selector:
     matchLabels:
-      kustomize.component: kfserving-models-web-app
+      kustomize.component: kserve-models-web-app
-      app.kubernetes.io/component: kfserving-models-web-app
+      app.kubernetes.io/component: kserve-models-web-app
 {{< /blocks/tab >}}}
 {{< /blocks/tabs >}}

 {{% alert title="Note" color="info" %}}
-If you installed the app in the _standalone_ mode then you will need to instead use the __knative-serving/knative-ingress-gateway__ Ingress Gateway and deploy the AuthorizationPolicy in the __kfserving-system__ namespace instead.
+If you installed the app in the _standalone_ mode then you will need to instead use the __knative-serving/knative-ingress-gateway__ Ingress Gateway and deploy the AuthorizationPolicy in the __kserve__ namespace instead.
 {{% /alert %}}

 After applying these YAMLs, based on your installation mode, and ensuring the